vercel/modelfusion/docs/concepts/index.md

 # Introduction

 `ai-utils.js` is a TypeScript-first library for building production-grade AI apps, chatbots, and agents.
-It provides a high-level API for AI concepts such as text generation, embeddings, and image generation.
-It takes care of the low-level details like retries, throttling, and error handling.
+It provides a high-level API for concepts such as text generation, tokenization, embeddings, and image generation.
+Different providers are supported, including OpenAI, Cohere, Hugging Face, and Stability AI. `ai-utils.js` takes care of the low-level details like retries, throttling, and error handling.

 ### TypeScript-first